Leo-Lo/Leo-Lo.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a fourth year physics PhD student at the Condensed Matter Theory group at Harvard University, working with Professor Ashvin Vishwanath.
+I am a fourth year physics PhD student in the [Condensed Matter Theory group](https://avishwanath.scholars.harvard.edu/) at Harvard University, working with Professor [Ashvin Vishwanath](https://www.physics.harvard.edu/people/facpages/vishwanath).
 I am broadly interested in quantum information and quantum phases of matters (especially topological order).

-When I am not doing physics (which is becoming increasingly rare!), I like rock climbing, playing the flute, coming up with random melodies, and biking.
+When I am not doing physics (which is becoming increasingly rare!), I like rock climbing, playing the flute, coming up with random melodies, and running.
 And here is a [random rock](https://ssd.jpl.nasa.gov/tools/sbdb_lookup.html#/?sstr=leolo) in our solar system.